Azure/azure-sdk-for-ruby/docs/README.md

 # Microsoft Azure SDK for Ruby

-As of (2022/01), Azure SDK for Ruby - Resource Management Libraries are officially deprecated.
-The libraries will be in maintenance mode for a period of 3 years and security / bug fixes will still be applied.
+As of Februrary 2021, Azure SDK for Ruby - Resource Management Libraries are officially retired.
+The libraries will be in maintenance mode until December 31, 2021.
 However, there will be no further releases based on feature requests.

-We recommend you use Azure REST API directly in Ruby (instructions are provided in this doc)
+In the future, we recommend that you interface with the Azure REST APIs directly from Ruby; instructions are provided in this doc.

 You can also find information about the latest SDK releases as well as API references on the [official Azure SDK web-site](https://azure.github.io/azure-sdk/)